Thursday, April 30, 2009

 Why?

 LPD causes a child to learn slower.
-It is said that learning among children is facilitated by way of language.
-As the child learns to speak, comes with the learning of the things around him.
+It is said that learning among children is facilitated by language.
+As the child learns to speak, also comes the learning of the things around him.
 With LPD, the child is incapacitated in the discrimination and processing of sounds, thus slowing him, if not hampering, to learn about words and speaking.

 With their learning of words slowed down, so is their learning of the things around them.
 With learning slowed down, so is their brain development.
-Without learning, synapses of neurons can't grow and connect with other neurons, without learning, there're no nerve impulses or electrical impulses to travel through synapses, and this is worse because if synapses are not used, they die.
+Without learning, synapses of neurons can't grow and connect with other neurons.
+Without learning, there are no nerve impulses or electrical impulses to travel through synapses.
+If nerve/electrical impulses do not travel through the synapses, the synapses die.
+As synapses die, brain cells cannot connect with other brain cells making them unable to work.
+As brain cells become unable to work, they start to weaken and also die.

 When my son was diagnosed with LPD, he was 2 1/2 years old.
-And I was so crushed because the doctor told me I may expect problems with my child especially with his intelligence because at 2 years old, a child's brain should be 50% well developed; but because he has Language processing disorder, his brain was developing behind.
+And I was so crushed because the doctor told me I may expect problems with my child especially with his intelligence.
+At 2 years old, a child's brain should be 50% developed; but because he has Language Processing Disorder, his brain was developing behind.
 His language and comprehension skills were behind that of a 2 year old, and that was a clear indication.

-I understand that denial is the number one thing that may cause a parent not to seek therapeutic intervention at once, I had been through there.
+I understand that denial is the number one thing that may cause a parent not to seek therapeutic intervention at once.
+I had been through it.
 It's not the disorder that was hard to accept, but the facts of it.
-The unfortunate possibilities that it may bring to your child, the thought of these is horrifying.
-And it took me several weeks before I went to the therapists, though I cannot see yet any negative implications of that several weeks of denying, I cannot be sure that there will be none (and I am so praying hard that there will be none).
-It is okay to be in denial, but do not deny your kid what is necessary for him to cope up with the situation he is in.
+The unfortunate possibilities that lay ahead for your child, the thought of these is horrifying.
+It took me several weeks before I went to the therapist, though I cannot see yet any negative implications of that several weeks of denying, I cannot be sure that there will be none (and I am so praying hard that there will be none).
+It is okay to be in denial, but do not deny your kid the help necessary for him to cope up with the situation he is in.

 Monday, April 27, 2009